ArdanaCLM/ardana-dev-tools/doc/source/index.rst

 defines others clouds which differ in their topology and which we can use by passing their name as a positional argument to ``astack.sh``.

-1. standard
+1. dac-min
-2. mid-size
+2. deployerincloud
-3. deployerincloud
+3. deployerincloud-lite
+4. standard
+5. std-min
+6. std-3cp
+7. std-3cm
+8. std-split
+9. mid-size
-4. multi-cp
+10. multi-cp

-To bring up standard cloud we run
+To bring up a standard cloud we run

 .. code-block:: bash